SEAN: Too much manga next week. Luckily, a good chunk of it came in everywhere except Diamond *this* week, so that takes a bit of the curse off.

 ANNA: I am sooooooo annoyed that my copy of this is currently languishing on a FED EX truck somewhere.

-MELINDA: I really want to love this, though I’m a little nervous, given the weight of its fandom.
+MJ: I really want to love this, though I’m a little nervous, given the weight of its fandom.
 Having never watched the anime nor read any of the other manga adaptations, will I be able to approach it as a fresh, new fan?

 SEAN: The rest of the list is aaaaaall Viz.
 Barrage ends its short run with Vol. 2, hitting the Shonen Jump new series wall.
 Still, this does not necessarily mean that it’s a failure as a story.
 It’s worth checking out.